 Support for navigation and orientation

-All content delivered by itslearning is coded as semantically correct.
+All content delivered by itslearning is coded semantically correct.
 This means that headings, paragraphs, and so on are used in the content of itslearning.
-If a browser is used that allows the user to make use of such semantics (for example, lists of headings, frames and links), it is advantageous to use these for quick navigation and orientation.
+If you navigate via a screenreader, it is advantageous to use these for quick navigation and orientation.
 Groups of links (menus) are organised in lists, but also contain the option of skipping the lists.
-In addition, a speed menu is implemented for facilities that read the pages sequentially.
-The speed menu ensures quick navigation to important areas of itslearning.

 itslearning and assistive technology